Raf (singer): Biography

 Other English-language singles from Raf, "Change Your Mind", "London Town" and "Hard", were not as successful, and after an unsuccessful 1987 re-release of his first album with two of these songs as bonus tracks, Riefoli began to transition from the new wave/dance-pop genre into a softer pop style featuring vocals in his native language.
 Raf has released 11 studio albums throughout the years, including the 1993 Cannibali, which has been certified six times platinum in Italy.
 That album contains many successful tracks including "Il battito animale", "Due" and "Stai con me".

-Riefoli has also written songs for other Italian artists; the track "Si può dare di più", written for the trio Morandi-Ruggeri-Tozzi, won the first prize at the Sanremo Music Festival.
+Riefoli has also written songs for other Italian artists; the track "Si può dare di più", written for the trio Morandi–Ruggeri–Tozzi, won the first prize at the Sanremo Music Festival 1984.
 Riefoli co-wrote the song "Gente di mare" with Umberto Tozzi and Giancarlo Bigazzi, and his duet with Tozzi became Italy's entry in the Eurovision Song Contest 1987, placing third.
 The recording was a top ten hit in Switzerland, Austria and Sweden.

-In the German-speaking territories, where the German Red Army Faction, a terrorist cell, was popularly known by the acronym RAF, Riefoli was marketed as Raff, with a second "f".
+In the German-speaking territories, where the West German Red Army Faction, listed as a terrorist cell, was popularly known by the acronym RAF, Riefoli was marketed as Raff, with a second "f".
 In the intervening years, a number of other artists including German and Italian artists unaffiliated with Riefoli have made recordings under the names Raf, RAF or R.A.F.

 Raf continues to have a successful recording career in Italy with his latest studio albums, Metamorfosi (2008), Numeri (2011) and Le ragioni del cuore (2012), reaching No. 4, No. 6 and No. 13 respectively in the Italian album charts.

+On 30 November 2025, he was announced among the participants of the Sanremo Music Festival 2026.
+He competed with the song "Ora e per sempre".